cyranodev/trybe-proj-trybeer-v2/README.md

 To start the back-end: go to *back-end* project folder and run `npm start`.
 To start the front-end: go to *front-end* project folder and run `npm start`.
+To run back-end tests (with coverage report): go to *back-end* project folder and run `npm run test-coverage`.
 ## Important: mongoDB and mySQL services must be installed and active in your machine in order for DBs (and the whole project) to work.

-## Contributors ✨

-Thanks to the team:
+## Thanks to the team ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->